 Museums and More

 Those who prefer more intellectual pursuits will want to explore the celestial offerings of the Clark Planetarium, check out the fossils Utah Museum of Natural History, climb on vintage tanks at Fort Douglas Military Museum, get cultured at the Utah Museum of Fine Art, and dig for long lost relatives at the Family History Library, to name just a few.
+The Leonardo is a contemporary museum that explores the ways in which science, technology and art are connected.

 Younger visitors will enjoy a day spent at Discovery Gateway, where creative and interactive exhibits delight the young and the young at heart.
 Book-loving kids will adore the kid-sized reading nooks in the kid's area of the Salt Lake Public Library.
 This is the Place Monument State Park, Tracy Aviary, and Utah's Hogle Zoo offer a day of outdoor fun for the whole family, with plenty to see and do.
 The Gallivan Center in the heart of downtown lets the whole family ice skate by moonlight in the winter months or share a blanket for a free film in summer.